DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

     helm install <release> ibmcharts/ibm-odm-prod --version 22.2.0 -f gcp-values.yaml
     ```

-  > NOTE: You may prefer to access ODM components through NGINX Ingress controller instead of using the IP addresses.
+  > NOTE: You might prefer to access ODM components through the NGINX Ingress controller instead of using the IP addresses.
 If so, please follow [these instructions](README_NGINX.md).

 #### b.
 Check the topology